 For a detailed description of the different mistakes, their possible implications, and how you can systematically control them, head over to our article on how to control AI-enabled workflow automation.

-In our first example, it compares the number of dogs that were detected to the number of dogs and dressed-up cats that were all detected as dogs.
+Our first example compares the number of dogs that were detected to the number of dogs and dressed-up cats that were all detected as dogs.
 Since missed detections of dogs are not considered in the calculation, it can be increased by setting higher thresholds on when a dog should be detected as such.

 In the cat/dog example, the precision is at 99.8% since out of the 501 animals that were detected as dogs, only one was a cat.
 If we look at the cancer example, we get a perfect score of 100% since the model detected no healthy image as cancerous.

-Besides being a measure of model performance, precision can also be seen as the probability that a randomly selected item which is labeled as "relevant" is a true positive.
-In the cancer example, the precision percentage can be translated as the probability that an image which the model detected as cancerous actually shows cancer.
+Besides being a measure of model performance, precision can also be seen as the probability that a randomly selected item that is labeled as "relevant" is a true positive.
+In the cancer example, the precision percentage can be translated as the probability that an image that the model detected as cancerous actually shows cancer.

 For the individual element, the recall percentage gives the probability that a randomly selected relevant item from the dataset will be detected.

-Going back to the question of how to select the right model, there's a trade-off between trying to detect all relevant items and avoiding to make wrong detections.
-In the end, the decision depends on your use-case.
+Going back to the question of how to select the right model, there's a trade-off between trying to detect all relevant items and avoiding making wrong detections.
+In the end, the decision depends on your use case.

 Put differently, you will need to consider these questions: How crucial is it that you detect every relevant element?
 Are you willing to manually sort out irrelevant elements in return for optimal recall?

-In the cancer diagnosis example, false-negatives should be avoided at all cost since they can have lethal consequences.
+In the cancer diagnosis example, false negatives should be avoided at all costs since they can have lethal consequences.
 Here, recall is a better measure than precision.

 Combining precision and recall: The F-measure